j33f/Scrappy/README.md

 ## Functionnalities

 - easy click and select elements on page
-- use jQuery selectors
+- use jQuery selectors (those handled by [Jq2cheerio](https://github.com/j33f/jQ2Cheerio))
 - smart actions for elements (detects a, img, p, table) and offers custom actions for these
 - smart pagination links handling
-- detects attributes and offers to scrap them
 - CRUD scrapping projects (use localStorage at the moment)
 - export data to JSON, CSV or ZIP of CSV files
+- assemble datas automatically if possible

 ## Try it now